 Recent News Items

 More news in the E-edition of The Banner, available each week on Wednesday for paid subscribers.
-A subscription to the E-edition is $13 for one year.
-For just 25 cents per week you can support your community newspaper and keep it locally-owned and operated.
-For breaking news and news between print publications, please follow The Banner on Facebook and Twitter.
-Our Bits & Pieces page shows many of the local regular meetings and other common information You can submit your local news item here.
+A subscription to the E-edition is just $13 for one year.
+For breaking news and news between print publications, follow The Banner on Facebook and Twitter.

 •• New Covenant Worship Center, 815 Western Rd., New Castle, will host the inaugural Reflected Light Art Exhibition this spring.
 An opening reception is scheduled for Friday, May 1, 6-9 p.m.
 The event is free, open to the public and family-friendly.
 Featuring painting, ceramics, photography, mixed media, sculpture and more, the event also includes free refreshments.
 For more information, call Brian Russelburg at 317-652-3120 or e-mail firstname.lastname@example.org.